-To find out about the current weather conditions in Bergamo and to obtain a forecast for the next 5 or 10 days have a look at the icon below:
+To find out about the current weather conditions in Bergamo and to obtain a forecast for the next 5 or 10 days have a look here

 Milan has a humid subtropical climate, whereas most of Italy has typical warm Mediterranean weather (cooler Alpine in the far north; hot and dry in the south).